-- 11. I note the safety concerns raised by the appellant but these are as a consequence of the appellants being required to stop carrying out unauthorised development and do not provide a reason for allowing the appeal. - 12.
-I recognise that if the enforcement notice is upheld, the outcome would be that the appellant would be in danger of losing her home.
-This would represent a serious interference with her right to respect for private and family life and the home (Article 8 of the European Convention on Human Rights). - 13.
+- 14. I recognise that if the enforcement notice is upheld, the outcome would be that the appellant would be in danger of losing her home.
+This would represent a serious interference with her right to respect for private and family life and the home (Article 8 of the European Convention on Human Rights). - 15.
 However, I consider that those rights are qualified and that my role in relation to this appeal is to ensure that any interference with those rights is in accordance with the law and is necessary in a democratic society, applying the principle of proportionality.
-I take the view that, in this case, the harm to the Green Belt is such that dismissal of the appeal is a necessary and proportionate response. - 14.
-Although there is no appeal on ground (g) has been made in this particular case, I have varied the enforcement notice in appeal ref: APP/B5480/C/18/3196202 to allow more time for compliance so I will repeat that variation here, for the avoidance of doubt.
+I take the view that, in this case, the harm to the Green Belt is such that dismissal of the appeal is a necessary and proportionate response. - 16.
+Although there is no appeal on ground (g) has been made in this particular case, I have varied the enforcement notice in appeal ref:

+APP/B5480/C/18/3196202 to allow more time for compliance so I will repeat that variation here, for the avoidance of doubt.